Organizational

 Article VI – By-Laws: Adoption, Amendment and Repeal

-By-Laws may be adopted, amended or repealed by the members at the time entitled to vote in the election of officers and directors.
+By-Laws may be adopted, amended or repealed by the Associates at the time entitled to vote in the election of officers and directors.

 Article VII – Seal